aureliusnoble/GoA-Timer/README.md

 # Bugs
 - Tooltips on mobile Sometimes we need to access content behind them.
 - display player names on game timer screen.
+- Add tooltip for hero types
+- Do not show count down in Action Phase unless there is an active player
+- Select two lanes with six players (automatically selected with 8 or 10)
+- Manually decrease wave counter; round; turn.
+- Tooltips sometimes covering things up
+- In general check mobile
+- Uneven teams